 The ability to work well with key staff, the Board of Directors, Advisory Board, volunteers, and our Fundraising Committee is essential.

-Development Director duties and responsibilities:
+Development Manager duties and responsibilities:

 - Meet and cultivate strong relationships with potential and current donors/sponsors.